Post-Baccalaureate Teacher Certification

 - You are a teacher-in-service currently teaching at a state-accredited school

-If you qualify for an internship, you will substitute the required six semester hours of student teaching for the equivalent semester hours of a one-year internship.
+If you qualify for an internship, you will substitute the required nine semester hours of student teaching for the equivalent semester hours of a one-year internship.
+Prior to beginning the student teaching or internship options, you must have passed both the Pedagogy and Professional Responsibilities (PPR) exam and the content exam in your area.

 Where Can This Certification Take You?